 Good communication of your newly-designed policy is the most important step to ensure high levels of compliance, which in turn will help achieve your post-COVID objectives.
 Err on the side of over-communication.
 Three key moments where you should step in and discuss the travel policy are: (1) when it’s first published or after major revisions; (2) when new joiners are onboarded; and (3) during major shifts in company strategy/after important milestones (e.g., increases in ESG investment, new funding round).
 With new and heightened safety requirements, ensure the travel policy, especially key safety information, is easily accessible by those who are on the road (e.g., on the company intranet, on a shared drive, automatically bookmarked on browsers).

 For ongoing success, you need to monitor travel performance and revisit your travel policy on a regular basis to ensure it’s helping you achieve your objectives.
-You should set and track travel targets that will be most meaningful to your organisation in a world dominated by COVID-related concerns, for example: overall spend, number of out-of-policy trips, number of advance days for bookings, travel-related carbon emissions.
+You should set and track travel targets that will be most meaningful to your organisation in a world dominated by COVID-related concerns, for example: overall spend, number of out-of-policy trips, number of advance days for bookings, travel-related carbon emissions (see our free of charge Carbon Footprint Calculator).
 See what’s working and what needs improvement and update your travel policy and workflows accordingly; an efficient travel policy needs to grow and adapt with your business.
 Most importantly, don’t forget to put in place a simple, effective way for employees to provide feedback!

 As our final tip to help you set a base to an optimal travel policy, we've developed a Travel Policy Template, free of charge.
 Make sure to check it out !